SVI-Capstone/svi_capstone/README.md

 ## Initial Thoughts & Hypotheses

-1. Is there a correlation between the CDC's Range Category SVI Score and COVID-19 Infection Cases per 100k Individuals?
+1. Is the average number of COVID-19 cases per 100k is the same across all CDC SVI Range Categories?

 2. Is there a correlation between raw_svi and cases per 100k?